aeyobd/surp/README.md

 - meson-python

 Other main dependencies
 - my vice fork (https://github.com/aeyobd/VICE) on branch `new_yields`.
 Needs cython 3.0 to install but seems to install well.
+Install with `python setup.py build install`
 - pandas
 - toml
 - pydantic